|

 This stop has been bent so that the float bypassed it, going so high that one of the

-crankshaft counterbalances struck it…that knock didn’t quite like a rod to
+that knock didnt quite like a rod to

 me."